niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 ## 3.1 Site Preparation

-!!! warning "Read before installing"pr
+!!! warning "Read before installing"
     Always ensure you have the correct tools and training before beginning installation.
     Attempting installation without the specified tools may result in improper assembly, equipment damage, or injury.